 It is hard to think of Frank Welch without thinking about his great friends, the architects Max Levy, FAIA, and Mark Gunderson, FAIA, who revered him and who so admired him and who he so admired.
 Ron Wommack, FAIA, who early on had worked with Frank, was also at this black tie pre-party cocktail reception (see above image) at Frank’s home in Northern Heights, as well as celebrated and cerebral landscape architect Kevin Sloan.
 In the room there was genuine collegiality among competitors that could only have been developed from the absolute respect and admiration each architect had for one another.
 There are other architects, like Marc McCollom, who are doing great work who trained with Frank Welch, and other architects who never formally worked with Frank Welch but have been influenced by him.

 On occasion I have hosted a conversation series where I invite an architect to speak at one of the homes he or she has designed once the construction is complete, with an audience of architecture lovers.
 These events are not ribbon cutting events or even a fully furnished home celebration.
-It is a meaningful conversation with an architect about the home he or she has just designed
+They are events where everyone can come and celebrate with Frank and his team what they have accomplished over the years.
+If you ever have an event like this, you can hire the Corporate Event Entertainment Services to make sure everyone has a good time.

 As part of this series a few years ago, Frank Welch spoke at the